kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 ###### Are there any tests for feature enablement/disablement?

-Unit tests in `kube-scheduler`, `kubelet`, and `kube-apiserver` will verify the behavior of the scheduler plugins (`NodeResourcesFit`, `DynamicResources`), Kubelet cgroup enforcement, and API validation with the feature gate enabled and disabled.
+Feature enablement and disablement are tested through unit and integration tests.
+Tests also verify that when the feature gate is disabled, existing pods with `pod.status.additionalNodeAllocatableResources` populated remain valid, while the field is dropped for new pods and ignored in resource calculations.

 ### Rollout, Upgrade and Rollback Planning